Vinam09/linkedin-clone/README.md

 App is currently deployed on firebase.

-*Note App is not optimized for smaller screens.
+*Note: App is not optimized for smaller screens.

 ### Technologies Used
 HTML, CSS, React, Redux, Firebase firestore, Firebase Authentication, Material UI.